yehonathank/virtual-lab/nanobody_design/discussions/updated_workflow/discussion_5.md

 ## Principal Investigator

-### Agenda Responses:
+### Response to Agenda

-1. **Number of Top Ranked Mutations to Keep for AlphaFold-Multimer and Rosetta Analysis**:
+1. **Number of Top Mutations to Keep for Analysis by AlphaFold-Multimer and Rosetta**

-   - **Response**: We will keep the top 40 mutations based on ESM LLR for further analysis with AlphaFold-Multimer and Rosetta.
+   - **Answer**: Keep the top 50 mutations based on ESM LLR for further analysis.

-2. **Rationale for Change from Previous Design Process**:
+2. **Rationale for Change in Number of Mutations**

-   - **Response**: Previously, we kept only the top 20 mutations.
-The adjustment to 40 is to broaden our exploration of potential binding improvements, considering that we are now targeting two related RBDs (JN.1 and KP.3) simultaneously.
-This increase accounts for the additional complexity and diversity required to enhance binding across these variants.
+   - **Rationale**: The increase from 20 to 50 mutations is motivated by the need to explore a broader diversity of potential binding interactions, especially considering the dual targeting of JN.1 and KP.3 RBDs.
+This increase is feasible given advancements in computational efficiency and resource availability since the previous design process.

-3. **Formula for Computing Weighted Score (WS)**:
+3. **Weighted Score (WS) Formula for Mutated Nanobodies**

-   - **Response**: The new WS formula will be:
+   - **Answer**: Use the formula:
-     \[ \text{WS} = 0.15 \times \text{(ESM LLR)} + 0.4 \times \left[\frac{1}{2} \times (\text{AF ipLDDT}_{\text{JN.1}} + \text{AF ipLDDT}_{\text{KP.3}})\right] - 0.25 \times \left[\frac{1}{2} \times (\text{RS dG}_{\text{JN.1}} + \text{RS dG}_{\text{KP.3}})\right] \]
+     \[ \text{WS} = 0.2 \times \text{(ESM LLR)} + 0.4 \times \left(\frac{\text{AF ipLDDT (JN.1)} + \text{AF ipLDDT (KP.3)}}{2}\right) - 0.4 \times \left(\frac{\text{RS dG (JN.1)} + \text{RS dG (KP.3)}}{2}\right) \]
-   - **Explanation**: This formula averages the AlphaFold-Multimer and Rosetta scores for both JN.1 and KP.3, reflecting the need to balance binding improvements between these two RBDs.
+   - This formula averages the AlphaFold-Multimer and Rosetta scores across the JN.1 and KP.3 RBDs, giving equal weight to both variants to ensure that nanobodies are optimized for cross-variant binding.

-4. **Rationale for Change in WS Formula**:
+4. **Rationale for Change in WS Formula**

-   - **Response**: The previous formula focused on a single RBD target.
-The change to incorporate dual RBD scores ensures that the selected nanobodies are effective against both JN.1 and KP.3, increasing their potential cross-reactivity and therapeutic utility.
+   - **Rationale**: The change in weights and the inclusion of averaging across the two target RBDs reflects the strategic shift to target both JN.1 and KP.3 variants.
+This adaptation aims to address the increased complexity of achieving effective cross-variant binding and ensures the design process remains aligned with the overall project goals.

-5. **Number of Top Ranked Mutated Nanobodies to Select for Next Mutation Round**:
+5. **Number of Top Mutated Nanobodies to Select for Next Round**

-   - **Response**: We will select the top 10 mutated nanobodies for the next round of mutation.
+   - **Answer**: Select the top 10 mutated nanobodies for the next round.

-6. **Rationale for Change from Previous Design Process**:
+6. **Rationale for Change in Number of Selected Nanobodies**

-   - **Response**: Previously, we selected the top 5.
-Doubling this to 10 allows us to maintain diverse candidates that may show improved binding to both JN.1 and KP.3 RBDs, which is critical given the expanded target scope.
+   - **Rationale**: Reducing from 5 mutations per iteration to 10 is a response to the increased diversity in initial selections, ensuring that promising variants are not inadvertently excluded due to a restricted selection pool.
+This allows for a more refined selection process as the project progresses.

-7. **Total Number of Rounds of Mutation**:
+7. **Number of Rounds of Mutation Starting with Nb21 and Ty1 Mutants**

-   - **Response**: We will conduct 3 rounds of mutation.
+   - **Answer**: Plan for 5 rounds of mutation.

-8. **Rationale for Change from Previous Design Process**:
+8. **Rationale for Change in Number of Rounds**

-   - **Response**: The previous plan suggested 3-4 iterations.
-Given the added complexity of targeting two RBDs, we will standardize at 3 rounds to ensure ample opportunity for optimization while remaining resource-efficient.
+   - **Rationale**: Increasing from 3-4 to 5 rounds allows for a more iterative refinement approach, given the inclusion of two RBD targets.
+This ensures adequate exploration and optimization of binding profiles for both JN.1 and KP.3 RBDs, accounting for potential variability in responses to mutations across different rounds.

-These adjustments are designed to optimize our approach to developing broadly neutralizing nanobodies against various SARS-CoV-2 variants, ensuring that our computational efforts are aligned with the expanded scope and objectives of our project.
+These adjustments to the workflow are designed to leverage the latest computational advancements while ensuring the efficient development of nanobodies with broad reactivity against current and potential future SARS-CoV-2 variants.